 - Perceived as less attractive (there is such a thing as beauty sleep!)

-In their study that took place over 1998-2002, David Dinges and Hans Van Dongen assigned their subjects into 3 different groups that had 4, 6 and 8 hours (control group) of daily sleep respectively for 2 weeks.
+In their study that took place over 1998-2002, David Dinges and Hans Van Dongen assigned their 48 subjects aged 21-38 into 3 different groups that had 4, 6 and 8 hours (control group) of daily sleep respectively for 2 weeks.

 Every 2 hours during the day, the researchers tested the subjects’ ability to sustain attention with what’s known as the psychomotor vigilance task (PVT), considered a gold standard of sleepiness measures.
 It’s a simple test that measures the subject’s level of sustained attention through the amount of response delay.

 Here’s what they found: